 More Breast Reduction

-Reduction Mammoplasty is the operation to reduce breast volume and shape breasts.
-Incompatible breast, shoulder, waist and hip regions cause many problems.
+Breast reduction is a procedure to reduce the size and shape of the breast.
+Misaligned breast, shoulder, waist and hip areas cause many problems.
 The disproportionate appearance of the breasts due to the excessive size of the breasts creates an aesthetic problem.
 Depending on the excess weight of the breasts, the bra exerts excessive pressure on the shoulder area and causes collapses in areas where the bra touches the shoulder, disrupting the person’s gait and posture positions, and may even cause neck hernia in later stages.

 Breast Reduction surgery

-Breast Reduction surgery can be performed in patients over 18 years of age who are disturbed by breast size and shape.
+Breast reduction surgery may be performed on patients over the age of 18 years who have a disorder of the size and shape of the breast.
 The amount to be reduced and the size of the breast to be obtained are determined after measurements which determine the ratio of breasts to the body in the patient’s examination.
-In breast reduction operations, the breast volume is reduced, the nipple is moved to where it should be according to the shoulder and arm ratios, and it is aimed to tighten and erect the breasts.
+In breast reduction operations, the size of the breast is reduced and the nipple is moved to where it should be according to the proportions of the shoulder and arm and aim to tighten and erect the breasts.

 Breast Reduction is performed under general anesthesia and lasts approximately 3-4 hours.
 Preoperative drawings are the most important part of the surgery.
 These measurements determine the place where the nipple will be transported and the amount of breast tissue to be discarded.
 Silicone tubes (Drains) are placed in the surgical area to prevent blood and fluid accumulation in the early postoperative period.
 It is appropriate for the patient to spend at least 1 day in the hospital after the operation.
 Approximately 6-8 hours after the effect of anesthetic drugs can rise to the patient’s feet.